 - 2½ lbs lean ground beef

 - 1 tsp chili powder

 - ¼ tsp black pepper

-- 1 tablespoon apple cider vinegar (or any vinegar)
+- 1 tbsp apple cider vinegar (or any vinegar)

 - In a large pot, heat oil over medium-high heat.
 Add ground beef and cook, stirring, breaking up the meat with the side of the spoon.
 This is the only time the recipe needs a little hands-on work.
 You want to make sure the ground beef is fully broken into small pieces; if you leave it chunky it doesn't taste the same.

-- Add onions.
+- Add onion.
 Stir for a few minutes then add in remaining ingredients.

 - Cook semi covered for 1½ – 2 hours on low, stirring occasionally.

 - Serve with tortilla chips, homemade chips, or soft rolls.
-You can add topping such as guacamole, tomato salad, sliced jalapenos or anything else you wish.
+You can add toppings such as guacamole, tomato salad, sliced jalapenos or anything else you wish.